Cochleate Lipid-Crystal Nano-Particle Targeted Drug Delivery

 - Targeted delivery to the site of the infection and inflammation with the ability to effectively penetrate tissues.

-Multi-organ Protection: The key innovation of our cochleate technology is our ability to package medication inside lipid-crystal particles.
+Multi-Organ Protection: The key innovation of our cochleate technology is our ability to package medication inside lipid-crystal particles.
 Because of their crystal nature, these particles are truly solid and hold on tightly to their medication pay-load.
 This is where the cochleate technology differs markedly from other lipid delivery technology, such as liposomal delivery.
 Liposomes are liquid delivery systems which typically leak some of their drug content into our circulatory systems, thus still exposing our vulnerable organs and tissues to toxic effects of often potent medications.
 Keeping organ-toxic medications inside the lipid-crystal particles strongly differentiates our cochleate technology from other drug delivery approaches.

 Targeted Delivery: The size of our lipid-crystal cochleate particles is typically in the range of 50-500 nm.
-This is very small and by comparison close to the size of a large virus or a small bacteria.
+This is very small, and by comparison, close to the size of a large virus or a small bacteria.
 Our body produces several cell-types that are designed to remove viruses and bacteria from our system.
 These cell types, such as macrophages, are part of our immune system and “swallow” the bacteria and viruses they encounter in order to protect us from infections.
 Because of the size our lipid-crystal cochleate particles and the phospholipid surface structure (the cell membranes of bacteria are also made up from phospholipids), macrophages tend to absorb these cochleate particles very well.
-These macrophages may contain already the microbes we would like to eradicate or may be on their way to a site of infection or inflammation in our body, taking their pay-load along.
+These macrophages may already contain the microbes we would like to eradicate, or may be on their way to a site of infection or inflammation in our body, taking their pay-load along.

 Florescent labeled cochleates in the fungus